-The Community Committee Project Fund has an annual budget to be distributed evenly amongst each of the Community Committees and the Manawatū Youth Ambassadors that are currently active.
+The Community Committee Project Fund has an annual budget to be distributed evenly amongst each of the Community Committees and the Manawatū Youth Council that are currently active.
 This funding is not available to any Committee that is in recess.

-The Community Committees and the Manawatū Youth Ambassadors will be required to report to Council on how the projects for which they have received Community Committee Project Funding have contributed to one or more of the goals referred to above and the impact that these projects have had on the respective communities of interest.
+The Community Committees and the Manawatū Youth Council will be required to report to Council on how the projects for which they have received Community Committee Project Funding have contributed to one or more of the goals referred to above and the impact that these projects have had on the respective communities of interest.

-Each active Community Committee and the Manawatū Youth Ambassadors will be asked to submit a draft work programme by the end of March each year for the following financial year.
+Each active Community Committee and the Manawatū Youth Council will be asked to submit a draft work programme by the end of June each year for the following financial year.
 This work programme lists projects in order of priority.

-The Community Development Adviser assesses the proposed projects against the criteria and makes a recommendation to the General Manager - Community and Strategy who has delegated authority to sign off on funding within budget.
+The Community Wellbeing Manager assesses the proposed projects against the criteria and makes a recommendation to the General Manager - Community who has delegated authority to sign off on funding within budget.

 Payment is upon receipt of invoices for agreed projects.
-Funds can be accumulated and carried over from one year to the next as long as they have been tagged for a specific project and must be used within the term of a Long Term Plan.
+Funds may be accumulated and carried over from one year to the next as long as they have been tagged for a specific project and approved by the General Manager - Community as part of the annual budget process.
 Any carry forward of funding beyond a Long Term Plan will be at the discretion of Council.